taimos/cloudformation/README.md

 ### Exports

 Some values are exported for Cross-stack referencing.
-You can use them to per the VPC and allow access from your instances.
+You can use them to peer the VPC and allow access from your instances.

 * MongoDB-Cluster-${Name}-VPC - VPC
 * MongoDB-Cluster-${Name}-RTB - RouteTable